-To help you answer this question, QuestionPro CX offers an NPS Key Driver Analysis feature that will help you determine which attitudes and interactions have the biggest effect on your overall NPS.
-Like most people, you have limited time and resources.
-If you have a week to fix your top two priorities, you must know which determinants or variables will yield the biggest return.
+QuestionPro CX offers an NPS Key Driver Analysis feature to determine which attitudes and interactions have the most significant effect on your overall NPS.
+It helps you know which determinants or variables will yield the biggest return.

-In QuestionPro CX, the NPS Key Driver Analysis widget uses Spearman’s Rank-Order to calculate the relationship between the determinant variables or questions in this case, which in turn, will give you the probable relationship between questions.
 For example, if the score of the first question of the survey increases, it is likely that the second question score will increase, and this is all calculated based on customer data.
 A score of 0.5 is typically considered a high correlation and shows that it is enough of a trend to be a strong determinant.
 The average you will see is between 0.3 and 0.4.
-This makes life a little easier, right?
+It makes life a little easier, right?

 Uncovering customer loyalty determinants

 Keep in mind that NPS itself does not tell the entire story.
 NPS provides a broad insight, which you can then use to gather deeper and more specific feedback.
 This broad measurement is most useful to benchmark your customer loyalty either historically or against competitors.
 However, there is much more to leverage when you drill down on the NPS key drivers.
 Let’s assume you have NPS numbers, week over week and month over month.
 Wouldn’t you want to know what determinants of NPS will move the needle?

 It would be unrealistic to expect everyone who uses NPS to be experts in statistics.
 Many companies allocate resources to marketing research companies to uncover correlation and causation variables.
 NPS correlation analysis can answer common questions raised about the scores: what attributes of the purchase journey affected NPS the most or the least?